Democrats' two-step infrastructure plan draws Republican ire

 Republican Senator John Thune said there were questions about whether watchdogs, including the Congressional Budget Office, would recognize some of the funding mechanisms as achieving savings.

-Reporting by David Morgan and Richard Cowan; Additional reporting by Andrea Shalal, Susan Cornwell, Jarrett Renshaw, David Shepardson, Makini Brice and Susan Heavey; Editing by Scott Malone, Sonya Hepinstall and Dan Grebler
+Reporting by David Morgan and Richard Cowan; Additional reporting by Andrea Shalal, Susan Cornwell, Jarrett Renshaw, David Shepardson, Makini Brice and Susan Heavey, Scott Malone; editing by Sonya Hepinstall, Dan Grebler and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.